-Barbell vs Dumbbell Training – Which is Better?
+Barbell vs. Dumbbell Training

 An age old and common debate around the strength training world is the barbell vs dumbbell argument; which piece of equipment is best for building strength and gaining muscle?

 I have seen a lot of very similar answers to the question and I don’t really think many of them are correct.

 The answer always tends to be “dumbbells activate more muscles and fix imbalances while barbells are good for going heavy.
 Therefore, rotate between both”

 Now, some of those statements may be correct but I really feel that is a poor answer.
 In this article I want to explain why and give my reasons for which really is better: barbells or dumbbells.

 Lifting is full of contradictions and arguments for or against one thing or another.